This leaflet provides information about the normal immunisation schedule for people in the UK.

-- A DTaP/IPV(polio) booster is offered to pregnant women in the temporary immunisation programme (started September 2012).
+- A DTaP booster is currently offered to pregnant women from 20 weeks of gestation (started September 2012).
 This aims to counter the rise in whooping cough in newborn babies.

 - Polio immunisation changed in 2004.
 The polio vaccine is now combined with DTaP/Hib or Td and given by injection.
 It used to be given by mouth (oral vaccine) as a few drops of vaccine on the tongue.

 - Measles, mumps and rubella vaccines are combined into one injection - MMR.

 - The UK immunisation schedule constantly changes.
 Some of the newer vaccines include:

 - Immunisation against human papillomavirus (HPV), which was introduced in the UK for girls in 2008.

 - Rotavirus vaccination, which started in the UK in July 2013.

 - Nasal flu vaccine, which began in 2013 in children aged 2-4 years, and has recently been extended to children in school years 1, 2 and 3.